mateomolinaro1/ml-and-backtester-app/README.md

 ## What the project does

-The goal of the project is to build and evaluate an **investment strategy based on macroeconomic signals**.
+The goal of the project is twofolds: 1) building a machine learning based quantitative (dynamic allocation) strategy using macroeconomic data (see the report in the original repo "Dynamic Allocation using macro FMPs") and 2) a backtester engine to evaluate simple univariate ranking strategies based on market and fundamental data from WRDS (CRSP).

 Concretely, the application:
 - collects macroeconomic and financial data
-- builds features to capture market dynamics
+- builds macro factor mimicking portfolios (FMP)
-- trains machine learning models to predict asset behavior
+- trains machine learning models to predict 1-month ahead the selected macro variable
 - generates **dynamic portfolio allocations**
 - evaluates performance through a **backtesting framework**
+- Offers an additional backtesting engine sheet (unrelated to (1)) that allows to backtest simple univariate ranking strategies
 ---

 ### Initial state